-Brett Elizabeth Jenkins lives and writes in Minnesota.
-She is the author of the chapbook Ether/Ore.
-Look for her work in Beloit Poetry Journal, Potomac Review, PANK, elimae, RHINO, and elsewhere.
+Brett Elizabeth Jenkins lives and writes in Minneapolis.
+Look for her work in The Sun, AGNI, Mid-American Review, Beloit Poetry Journal, Gargoyle, and elsewhere.

 “For a long time I have been living with my instinct confined… I repressed my heart’s desires.
 Rather than relieving the desires, I hide them.
 Living against the flow of my desires.
 90% of the black that covers my work is the force that suppresses my inner desires.
 My soul toils in the anguish of repression.
 As I was growing up, the external environment surrounded me with customs and regulations that forced my mind to repress.
 Faith, social customs and marriage shut down the flow of living desires.
 I wonder what my future will be with the surroundings forming and shaping the days to come….” –Bong Jung Kim, May 2014

 Bruce J. Berger received his MFA from American University.
 His short fiction has been published in a variety of literary journals, including Wilderness House Literary Review, Prole, Jersey Devil Press, and others.

 Caleb Kaiser is an 18 year old poet and artist from Kentucky/Cincinnati.
 He is a staff member of Able Projects and the Adroit Journal.
 You can find his work forthcoming or published most recently in PANK and DIAGRAM.
 He has a thing for storms, and he takes flowers very seriously.